-The purpose of the post master's certificate program is to provide opportunities for students who already have an MSN degree to gain specialized knowledge within a major provided at Duke University School of Nursing.
-The post MSN certificate represents the student's successful completion of the required courses in the chosen nursing major.
-Course requirements for the post MSN certificate are listed below.
+The purpose of the post master's certificate program is to provide opportunities for students who already have an MSN degree to gain specialized knowledge within a major offered by Duke University School of Nursing.
+The post-master's certificate represents the student's successful completion of the required courses in the chosen nursing major.
+Course requirements for the post-master's certificate for each program are listed below.